Bekaboo/dropbar.nvim/README.md

     ![hover](https://github.com/Bekaboo/dropbar.nvim/assets/76579810/d72ea8b5-264d-413c-9780-79a0da5cc064)

-    - To enable this feature, `mousemoveevent` must be enabled.
+    - This features requires `:h mousemoveevent` to be enabled.

 - [ ] Preview symbol ranges in original window when hovering over them in the drop-down menu